jamjammmm/portfolio/README.md

 Create Task Project: This program generates an inclusive list of vehicles based on user input.
 Users are asked to choose between different fuel types, different car sizes, and provide a price range.
 This program demonstrates usage of loops, lists, and boolean statements to sort lists while utilizing user input.

+Dog Breed Project: Many people have pondered the idea of getting a pet.
+This program helps users choose a dog based on physical attributes such as size and breed type.
+This program demonstrates usage of links as strings to display photos, lists, index searching, and boolean statements to create a user-friendly interface that allows for convenient and efficient dog research.

 Mad Libs Generator Project: Like the artist generator, the program generates a paragraph based on user input.
 The user is prompted to enter various words to create a personalized narrative.
 This program demonstrates how to concactenate strings to tell a creative story.

 Multiplication Quiz Project: Designed for little kids, this project helps students practice their multiplication through a program that makes user interaction simple.
 Users can customize the length of the quiz and receive their score upon quiz completion.
 This program demonstrates how to use imported libraries to create a program with randomly-generated numbers, avoiding repetition of the same questions.